SammyMetref/SammyMetref.github.io/index.md

 ## About

 <div align="justify">
-I have been working for several years in different mathematical and physical fields using data assimilation (cryptography, climatology, oceanography).
-These experiences have allowed me to aquire a fine expertise in data assimilation and geosciences.
-Today, my main field of research is improving oceanographic altimetric reconstruction from satellite observations using data assimilation.
+I am a scientific researcher at MEO-IGE, Université Grenoble Alpes.
+I have specialized in data assimilation and inverse methods for oceanographic applications.
+In particular, I am working on the BOOST-SWOT ANR project to update the DUACS optimal interpolation method in anticipation of the SWOT satellite data.
+More recently, I have acquired an expertise in the formulation of data challenges with, amongst others, the creation of the [ocean-data-challenges](https://github.com/ocean-data-challenges).
 </div>

 ---
+## My activities

+---

-### Curriculum vitae
+## Curriculum vitae

 [My CV in French](/pdf/Metref_CV.pdf)